 The noun whatnot, meaning unspecified assorted objects or material, is one word.
 The phrase and whatnot carries essentially the same meaning as et cetera or and such, but whatnot is more informal, and it might be considered out of place in formal writing.

-Whatnot has a second definition—a portable stand with shelves, used to display ornaments—but this sense of the word is rarely used.
+Whatnot has a second definition—a portable stand with shelves, used to display ornaments—but the word is rare in this use.

 Examples